Binge Eating Disorder

 As powerless as someone who combats Binge Eating Disorder may feel, there are effective treatments which can help resolve underlying issues that are causing the binges.
 Psychotherapy, medication, nutrition counseling and family/group therapy have been proven to be fruitful methods of overcoming Binge Eating Disorder.

-If you suffer from BED, Expert Surgical offers weight control and weight loss options that will aid in weight loss and help stop poor eating habits.
+If you suffer from BED, The Bariatric Experts offers weight control and weight loss options that will aid in weight loss and help stop poor eating habits.
 But treating the root cause of Binge Eating Disorder is also recommended for the long-term success and mental health of the patient.
 Compulsive Eating, Emotional Eating, and other eating disorders can be caused by trauma or other situations in life.
 After the weight is lost, with proper nutrition coaching, lifestyle changes, and behavioral therapy, it most likely will not return.
-Expert Surgical offers multiple levels of treatment options for our patients.
+The Bariatric Experts offers multiple levels of treatment options for our patients.
 If you believe that Binge Eating Disorder is the hidden cause behind your inability to lose weight, contact us today to find out how we can help you.